Veerappan

 Koose Munisamy Veerappan (18 January 1952 – 18 October 2004) was an Indian poacher, smuggler, domestic terrorist and bandit who was active for 36 years, and kidnapped major politicians for ransom.
 He was charged with sandalwood smuggling and poaching of elephants in the scrub lands and forests in the states of Tamil Nadu, Karnataka and Kerala.
 He was wanted for killing around 184 people, about half of whom were police officers and forest officials.
-He was also responsible for poaching approximately 500 of the 2000 elephants killed in the peninsular region where he was active and for smuggling ivory worth US$2.6 million (₹16 crore) and about 65 tons of sandalwood worth approximately US$22 million (₹143 crore).
+He was also responsible for poaching approximately 500 of the 2,000 elephants killed in the peninsular region where he was active and for smuggling ivory worth US$2.6 million (₹16 crore) and about 65 tons of sandalwood worth approximately US$22 million (₹143 crore).

 The battle to capture Veerappan cost the governments of Tamil Nadu and Karnataka over ₹100 crore.

 Personal life

-Veerappan was born into a Tamil Vanniyar family in Gopinatham, Kollegala, Chamarajanagar District, Karnataka.
-In past Madras state in 1952.
+Veerappan was born into a Tamil family in Gopinatham, Kollegala, Chamarajanagar District, Karnataka, in 1952.
 In 1990, he was married to Muthulakshmi, who reportedly married him because of his "notoriety and moustache".
 As of 2004, his two daughters, Vidya Rani (born in 1990) and Prabha (born in 1993), were studying in Tamil Nadu.

 He had support from the Pattali Makkal Katchi party which openly sought for clemency on behalf of Veerappan.

 Criminal history

-Veerappan began his criminal career by assisting his uncle Saalvai Gounder, a notorious poacher and sandalwood smuggler.
+Veerappan began his criminal career by assisting his uncle Sevi Gounder, a notorious poacher and sandalwood smuggler.
 Veerappan initially worked as a sandalwood and ivory smuggler, killing elephants for their tusks.
 He later broke away from his uncle.
 Over the next 25 years, Veerappan and other poachers together killed 2,000 to 3,000 elephants, with Veerappan and his gang responsible for approximately 500 of them.
 He was first arrested in 1972.

 After committing his first murder, at the age of 17, he began killing those who resisted his illegal activities.
 His victims tended to be police officers, forest officials, and informants.

 In 1987, Veerappan kidnapped and murdered a Sathyamangalam Taluka forest officer named Chidambaram from Tamil Nadu.
 This brought his activities to the attention of the Indian Government.

 He drew further attention by murdering a senior IFS officer, Pandillapalli Srinivas, in November 1991.
 Next, there was the August 1992 ambush of a police party, which included a senior IPS officer, Harikrishna.

 Veerappan was not averse to killing civilians, and killed a man from his native village for traveling in a police jeep.
 He regularly killed anyone suspected of being a police informer.
 Because of political instability, Veerappan could easily escape from one state to another.
 State jurisdiction problems also prevented police officers from entering other states to apprehend Veerappan.